The-Wishlist-Co/shopify-integration/docs/index.md

 - [Dashboard] — provides an overall summary of your customer's wishlist use. (tbd)
 - [Subscription] — use this option to manage your subscription to the wishlist. (tbd)
+- [Installation](installation.html) — this describes how to install The Wishlist into your Shopify store.
 - [App Configurations](app-configurations.html) — this configures the way that the wishlist operates on your online storefront.
 	- [App Configuration — Launch Point](app-configuration-launch-point.html)
 	- [App Configuration — Add Items to Wishlist](app-configuration-add-items-to-wishlist.md)